 It all begins when we make the shift from me to we.
-In this speech, Craig and/or Marc will help you discover the Me to We philosophy, developed by Marc and Craig through more than a decade of humanitarian work and described in their New York Times bestseller Me to We: Finding Meaning in a Material World.
+In this speech, Craig and/or Marc will help you discover the Me to We philosophy, described in their New York Times bestseller, Me to We: Finding Meaning in a Material World.

-- Learn how to help your children realize their own unique gifts and discover the causes they care about.
+- Learn how to help children realize their own unique gifts and discover the causes they care about.

 - Explore the Three C’s for raising socially conscious kids: Compassion, Courage and Community.

-- Learn how small, everyday actions can have a lasting influence on a child’s life—resulting in new friendships, improved grades and higher self-esteem.
+- Discover how everyday actions can have a lasting influence on a child—resulting in new friendships, improved grades and higher self-esteem.

-- Learn how to introduce effective service-learning programs into schools.
+- Learn how to introduce service-based learning programs into schools.

-- How they built one of the largest social media followings in the world with 2.5 million Facebook followers—and how your company can leverage social media.
+- Learn how the Kielburgers built one of the largest social media followings in the world and how to connect people to amplify your message.

 “Craig and Marc were able to inspire young and old alike through their powerful stories, cutting-edge ideas and practical tips to help create personal and organizational change.
 They are the best and most passionate speakers I have ever heard.”